-OTT (over-the-top) is a method of delivering movies, shows, songs, and other digital content over an existing internet connection instead of using broadcast airwaves or cable boxes.
+OTT (over-the-top) is the practice of delivering digital content online in place of traditional broadcast TV or cable boxes.

 Being over the top is not always a bad thing